allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ![training curves](./minigrid_train.png)

 If everything went well, the `valid` success rate should converge to 1 and the mean episode length to a value below 4.
 (For perfectly uniform sampling, the expectation for the optimal policy is 3.75 steps.)
-Since this is RL, if the run failed to converge to the optimal policy, we can just try to re-run, for example with a different seed.
-The validation curves should looks similar to
+In the not-so-unlikely event of the run failing to converge to the optimal policy, we can just try to re-run (for example with a different random seed).
+The validation curves should look similar to
 ![validation curves](./minigrid_valid.png)

 # Testing